PlanktoScope/PlanktoScope/docs/software_architecture.md

-# The software architecture is described here
+# The software architecture will be described here eventually